tklepzig/vim-buffer-navigator/README.md

 # Buffer Navigator

-Display buffers as tree to quickly navigate between them.
+Display buffers as tree in a separate window.
+In it you can preview any buffer or switch directly to it.
+Additionally, you can close a single buffer or all inside a directory tree.

 ![BufferNavigator Screenshot](https://github.com/tklepzig/vim-buffer-navigator/raw/master/assets/screenshot.jpg)